krlbabka/chess/Documentation/UserDocumentation.md

 ![Game Over Screenshot](../Chess/Resources/screenshots/Game%20Over.png)

-Then you can choose if you with to play again, or exit the application.
+Then you can choose if you want to play again, or exit the application.

 Other relevant screenshots: